-- WXC: The following riders are eligible to compete in the WXC class:
+- WXC: The following riders are eligible, but not required, to compete in the WXC class:

 a.
-Riders competing in the WXC class in 2019;
+Riders competing in the WXC class the previous year;

 b.
-Top 5 overall riders from previous year's Women “B” (Bikes) and Women Amateur (ATV) classes; or
+Top 5 overall riders from previous year's Women Amateur classes; or

 c.
 By promoter discretion.